 History Of The Maine Coon

-Not all of the tales of the Maine Coon’s origin involve wildlife.
-One legend suggests the involvement of royalty.
-A scheme to shuttle Marie Antoinette to safety in Maine during the French Revolution went awry.
-She was captured, but her cats were already on board the escape ship.
-They made the trip without her, assimilated into the group of cats already in the new world, and forged this unique breed.
-Other legends suggest Viking origin.
-The most plausible is that longhaired cats came in with various traders and travelers from overseas and interbred with the cats, already thriving as working companions in Maine’s challenging climate.
+Another legend suggests royal roots for this breed.
+A plan to rescue Marie Antoinette and sail her safely to Maine never came to fruition.
+She never made it, but her beloved felines were already loaded on the escape ship.
+They made the voyage and found a home in New England.
+There are also thoughts that the cats were Viking ship’s mates, brought along to hunt vermin.
+The likely reality is that longhaired cats came in with various traders and travelers from overseas and interbred with other felines already thriving as working companions in Maine’s harsh weather conditions.
 These survivors were prized for their mousing abilities by early Maine settlers.

 The Oriental Shorthair is a late Twentieth Century breed with genetic origins in the Siamese, one of the most distinctive breeds in the world.
 The Siamese influence is evident in their svelte bodies and elongated faces.
 Loyal companions, Oriental Shorthairs love to snuggle next to their people and miss you desperately when they’re left alone.
 Provide plenty of interactive toys to help them pass the time while you’re away.